asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 weight: 60
 ---

-The structure of an AsyncAPI document can be defined as a specific format in which the document of the specification is to be written and defined.
-The structure of an AsyncAPI document has certain fields that need to be followed and implemented.
+The structure of an AsyncAPI document is defined in a specific format and must follow [AsyncAPI specification](/docs/reference/specification/latest).
+The structure of an AsyncAPI document has certain fields that you need to follow, although not all of them are mandatory.

 ## Root Elements

 Root elements of an AsyncAPI document provide an overview of the API's characteristics and behaviour.
 These root elements collectively define the metadata, channels, components and more of an AsyncAPI document.
 They provide a comprehensive overview of the API's characteristics and behaviour.

 ```mermaid